Ely Center Is All about Bears

 The focus is on black bears, but there is also information on grizzlies and how they differ from black bears.
 There are two mounts of grizzly bears and photo exhibits on black bears and grizzly bears.
 There's even a full skeleton of a prehistoric short-faced bear.

-The Bear Center will be open for winter hours Daily from Dec 26 – Jan 3 and only on weekends from Feb 1 – Apr 30.
-Admission is $8.50 for adults and teens, $7.5 for seniors, and $4.50 for children aged 3-12.
-It's located on Hwy.
+The Bear Center is located on Hwy.
 169, one mile east of Ely.
-While you're in Ely, be sure to also visit the International Wolf Center.
+While you're in the area, be sure to also visit the International Wolf Center.